base-apps/angular-base-apps/README.md

 ## Versioning

-Foundation for Apps follows semver, so we won't introduce breaking changes in minor or patch versions.
+Angular Base Apps follows semver, so we won't introduce breaking changes in minor or patch versions.
 The `master` branch will always have the newest changes, so it's not necessarily production ready.
 The `stable` branch will always have the most recent stable version of the framework.

 ## Contributing